t9md/atom-vim-mode-plus/README.md

 - [ListOfVimModePlusPlugins](https://github.com/t9md/atom-vim-mode-plus/wiki/ListOfVimModePlusPlugins)

 Below is list of my packages which provide more vim-like experience.
-Why I don't builtin these feature?
-Because it take more time and some feature is useful for non-vim user.
+Why I don't build in these features?
+Because it takes more time and some features are useful for non-vim user.

 - [cursor-history](https://atom.io/packages/cursor-history)
-provides <kbd>c-i</kbd>, <kbd>c-o</kbd> to go/back cursor position history.
+provides <kbd>c-i</kbd>, <kbd>c-o</kbd> to go/back in the cursor position history.
 - [open-this](https://atom.io/packages/open-this)
 provides <kbd>gf</kbd> to open file under cursor.
 - [clip-history](https://atom.io/packages/clip-history)
-Not exist in pure Vim, provides clip-board history you can pop yanked text until you get result you want.
+Does not exist in pure Vim, provides clip-board history you can pop yanked text until you get result you want.
 - [choose-pane](https://atom.io/packages/choose-pane)
-Not exist in pure Vim, provide keyboard navigation of between panes/panels by choosing it by label.
+Does not exist in pure Vim, provides keyboard navigation between panes/panels by choosing it by label.
 - [paner](https://atom.io/packages/paner)
 provides <kbd>ctrl-w H, J, K, L, x</kbd> to move pane.